World Chess Championship: Split title (1993–2006)

 Meanwhile, FIDE had decided to scrap the Interzonal and Candidates system, instead having a large knockout event in which a large number of players contested short matches against each other over just a few weeks (see FIDE World Chess Championship 1998).
-Rapid and blitz games were used to resolve ties at the end of each round, a format which some felt did not necessarily recognize the highest quality play: Kasparov refused to participate in these events, as did Kramnik after he won the Classical title in 2000.
+Rapid and blitz games were used to resolve ties at the end of each round, a format which some felt did not necessarily recognize the highest-quality play: Kasparov refused to participate in these events, as did Kramnik after he won the Classical title in 2000.
 In the first of these events, in 1998, champion Karpov was seeded directly into the final, but he later had to qualify alongside the other players.
 Karpov defended his title in the first of these championships in 1998, but resigned his title in protest at the new rules in 1999.
 Alexander Khalifman won the FIDE World Championship in 1999, Anand in 2000, Ruslan Ponomariov in 2002, and Rustam Kasimdzhanov in 2004.

 By 2002, not only were there two rival champions, but Kasparov's strong results – he had the top Elo rating in the world and had won a string of major tournaments after losing his title in 2000 – ensured even more confusion over who was World Champion.
 In May 2002, American grandmaster Yasser Seirawan led the organisation of the so-called "Prague Agreement" to reunite the world championship.
 Kramnik had organised a candidates tournament (won later in 2002 by Peter Leko) to choose his challenger.
 It was agreed that Kasparov would play the FIDE champion (Ponomariov) for the FIDE title, and the winner of that match would face the winner of the Kramnik–Leko match for the unified title.
 However, the matches proved difficult to finance and organise.
 The Kramnik–Leko match did not take place until late 2004 (it was drawn, so Kramnik retained his title).

 Meanwhile, FIDE never managed to organise a Kasparov match, either with 2002 FIDE champion Ponomariov, or 2004 FIDE champion Kasimdzhanov.
 Kasparov's frustration at the situation played a part in his decision to retire from chess in 2005, still ranked No. 1 in the world.
 Soon after, FIDE dropped the short knockout format for a World Championship and announced the FIDE World Chess Championship 2005, a double round robin tournament to be held in San Luis, Argentina between eight of the leading players in the world.
 However Kramnik insisted that his title be decided in a match, and declined to participate.
 The tournament was convincingly won by the Bulgarian Veselin Topalov, and negotiations began for a Kramnik–Topalov match to unify the title.

 Reunified title (since 2006)

 Kramnik (2006–2007)

 The World Chess Championship 2006 reunification match between Topalov and Kramnik was held in late 2006.
 After much controversy, it was won by Kramnik.
 Kramnik thus became the first unified and undisputed World Chess Champion since Kasparov split from FIDE to form the PCA in 1993.
-This match, and all subsequent championships, have been administered by FIDE.
+This match, along with all subsequent world championships, was administered by FIDE.